bbrintle/6-Weather-Dashboard/README.md

 *   \css\       (Folder that holds CSS)
 *   \images\     (Folder that holds the image files)

+## Description
+This site will ask you to enter a city name and then provide the current weather for that city along with a 5 day forcast below the current weather information.
+City names will be stored in a history under the search bar and can be reselected to pull up the information when needed.

+## Usage
 * Main View will appear when Dashboard loads.
 * Enter a city name into the Search bar and press "Enter" or click the start button.
 * The city entered will appear with Current Day temp values (in Farenheit) along with a 5 day forcast.